abdulahmad/EA-NHL-Tools/ANIM-To-BMP/README.md

 ```
 ## More Info
 Big thank you to chaos & McMarkis on the NHL94.com discord for helping me figure everything out

-# Future TODO
-- Update Script to support 92 team specific palettes
-- Update Script to extract Sprites from '93
-- Update Script to extract Sprites from '94